ChrisPMcMahon/Calculator/README.md

 # GUI-Calculator
-GUI that allows the user to input an equation of any length and will output the result
+GUI that allows the user to input an equation in the forn o a String (of any length) and will output the result